collective/Products.PressRoom/README.txt

     Install in the usual way, by:

-        - Uncompressing Press Room in your Zope instances "products" directory
+   * Uncompressing Press Room in your Zope instances "products" directory

-        - Browse to your plone site --> site setup --> add/remove products
+   * Browse to your plone site --> site setup --> add/remove products

-        - Click install (or you can use the QuickInstaller tool in the Zope Management Interface)
+   * Click install (or you can use the QuickInstaller tool in the Zope Management Interface)

 Usage

     We recommend creating a Press Room object in the root of your site.
-     Then, begin creating Press Releases, Press Clips and Press Contacts in your Press Room.
+    Then begin creating Press Releases, Press Clips and Press Contacts in your Press Room.

-     The "Add Press (item)" links in the Press Room will shortcut you to subfolders intended to store your items.
-Only items stored in their appropriate subfolder will be shown in the Press Room listing view.
+    The "Add Press (item)" links in the Press Room will shortcut you to subfolders intended to store these items.
+Only items stored in their appropriate subfolder will be shown in the Press Room view.

-     You can also create Press Releases, Clips and Contacts elsewhere in your site, but these will not be shown in the Press Room view.
+    You may create Press Releases, Clips and Contacts elsewhere in your site, but these will not be shown in the Press Room view.

     You might find it useful to suppress the ability to add normal News Items if Press Room replaces that need.
 You can do that by going into the portal_types tool in the ZMI and unchecking "implicitly addable" for News Items.

 Authors

     See CREDITS.TXT